 How Much Does a Handyperson Cost?

-When hiring a handyperson, be sure to ask if they charge by the hour or a flat price.
-If they charge by the hour, they’re likely to charge $60 to $125 per hour, not including materials and travel costs.
-Some handypeople may also charge half-day or full-day rates, so be sure to give them as many details as possible and ask about their pricing structure before their visit.
+When hiring a handyperson, the first question to ask is if they charge by the hour or a flat price.
+If they charge by the hour, they’re likely to charge $40 to $140 per hour, not including materials and travel costs.
+Some handypeople may also charge half-day or full-day rates, so give them as many details as possible and ask about their pricing structure before their visit.

-For a handyperson that charges a flat rate, they’ll often quote you based on the materials, location, size, and scope of the work you need them to perform.
-This is why it’s a great idea to come into any project with as many details as possible to set you both up for success.
+A handyperson that charges a flat rate will often quote based on the materials, location, size, and scope of the work you need them to perform.
+This is why it’s a great idea to start hiring conversations with as many details as possible to set both of you up for success.
 The average flat rate for a handyperson is $400 per project.

 How Much Do Handypeople Cost by Project?

-The type of project the handyperson tackles will influence the final price the most.
+The type of project the handyperson tackles is the biggest factor that influences the final price.
 For example, installing weather stripping on doors and windows ahead of a chilly winter will cost more than hanging a simple light fixture in your new home.

 There are a few handyperson hiring tips you can use to ensure you hire a reputable, qualified handyperson.
 First, ask neighbors and check out online reviews.
 While a handyperson can complete a wide variety of tasks, you should still look into what projects the handyperson offers ahead of time.